LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Json Import**: You cannot paste Json directly across the table, rows, or columns.
 You can paste Json into single cells for certain Object fields, Animation Curves, and Gradients with the caveat being that the Json was copied from the Inspector or Scriptable Sheets window.
 You can copy to Json, save to a Json file, or import from a Json file you exported.
 - **JsonDotNet Converters**: JsonDotNet converters do not apply, such as `JsonConverter(typeof(StringEnumConverter))`.
 For String to Enum conversion, enable the "Use String Enums" setting.
 - **Mixed Value Fields**: Certain mixed value fields on default UnityEngine Components will not render as a flagged enum within Scriptable Sheets.
 Due to the underlying backing field being inaccessible.
-- **Multiline Strings**: When working with multiline strings, ensure Smart Paste is enabled and Wrap Option is not set to none.
-You can then use Paste Pad to help edit multiline content and paste it back into the cell.
+- **Multiline Text Fields**: When working with multiline strings you can adjust the "Row Line Height" under `Settings -> User Interface`.
 - **Numeric Fields**: `uint` and `ulong` numeric fields are only supported on Unity versions 2022.1 and later.
 - **Session Persistence**: The state of each Scriptable Sheets window has several values that are preserved, including selectable asset types, selected asset type, selected Object type, pinned Object types, and other fields.
 If you exit Unity or close a window, it will attempt to preserve the states of each window.
 The saved session will try to persist when the assembly recompiles, but cannot handle every possible change given the reflective nature of the tool.
 Especially if you added/removed a type, it might reset the window or swap an index within the UI.
 - **Settings Persistence**: Settings between sessions are not persisted in Unity versions prior to 2020.1.
 For this reason, we recommend Unity 2020.3 and up.